facebookresearch/dora/README.md

 You can either specify the XP by listing all of its training arguments, by passing its signature, or even the latest Slurm id associated with it.
 The info command supports a number of flags:
-- `-f`: print the folder for the XP
 - `-l`: print the entire log for the main task (this only work for remote jobs, not XP ran locally with `dora run`)
 - `-t`: tail the log for the main task.

 ## `dora grid`: Managing a grid search